retired-guy/Squeezebox-3.5/README.md

 # Squeezebox-3.5
-Squeezebox client for 3.5" touchscreens
+Squeezebox client for 3.5" touchscreens.
+Sized to match the EVOR04-slim spectrum display.  https://www.ebay.com/itm/184796771209

 See my Squeezebox repository for installation instructions.